15dbooher/JavaWordGenerator/README.md

 ## by Daniel Booher

-This is a `Java` program that generates a target word/phrase using Genetic Algorithms
+This is a `Java` program, run in the terminal, that generates a target word/phrase using Genetic Algorithms

 # Terms